Dolly Castro Flaunts Sculpted Figure In Sexy Workout Attire On Instagram

 The sizzling shot showed the Nicaraguan beauty taking a quick break from her workout to plug the product.
 The image was taken in her kitchen and saw the model perched on her countertop with a half-full blender bottle in one hand and a canister of protein powder in the other.
 She wore a half-smile on her face, gazing off to her right and appearing to be deep in thought.
 Castro sat on a gorgeous slab of marble on her kitchen island — a fitting setting to be enjoying the protein-filled beverage.
 The fitness coach tagged her location in Orange County, California, where she resides.

 She sported a two-piece workout set that did her bombshell figure nothing but favors.
 On top, she rocked a salmon-colored bra with the 1st Phorm logo written in the center of her chest in big, white letters.
-The double straps fit snug on her shoulders, exposing a little bit of skin in between.
+The double straps fit snugly on her shoulders, exposing a little bit of skin in between.
 The fabric was tight, pushing up her chest and showing ample cleavage — something that her fans have highly approved of.

 View this post on Instagram